sourcery-ai-bot/library-python/data_science/README.md

 ![Data Science](https://wl-portfolio.s3.eu-west-2.amazonaws.com/images/data_science.jpg)

-A variety of Data Science projects used to demonstrate skills with packages included in the Anaconda distribution such as Pandas, Numpy, Matplotlib and Seaborn.
+A variety of Data Science projects used to demonstrate skills with packages included in the Anaconda distribution such as _'Pandas'_, _'Numpy'_, _'Matplotlib'_ and _'Seaborn'_.

-The projects are compiled within the `notebooks` folder and where applicable any datasets used are included within the `data_files` folder.
+The projects are compiled within the _'notebooks'_ folder and where applicable any datasets used are included within the _'data_files'_ folder.